ClaireFinn74/MobileApps2/README.md

 ##Commit3
 1. Storyboard done so that the Sheep blinks every 5 seconds using 2 images; 1 Visible (eyes open), while the other is collapsed (eyes closed)
 2. Added ReadMe
+3.

+##Commit3
+1. When the user presses the 'Gimmie Love' button, the counter increases to 100.
+2. At 100, the sbSheep storyboard stops and the sbSmile storyboard begins
+3. This changes the sheep from looking bored to looking happy!
+4. (sbSmile blinking functionality to be added next)